The Pious Bird of Good Omen

+Release

 The album was released under the Blue Horizon, which had published all of their material up until the "Man of the World" single, which was instead issued by Immediate Records.
 By the time Pious Bird of Good Omen was released, the band had left Immediate Records and were searching for a new record label.

 The Pious Bird of Good Omen was not released in the US.
 The closest US equivalent is the English Rose compilation album, released in December 1968 and sharing four songs with Pious Bird.

+CBS reissued The Pious Bird of Good Omen in 1981 under the Nice Price catalogue campaign, which made several of the label's albums available to retailers at a discounted price.
 In 2002, the album was repackaged by Sony BMG as Greatest Hits with cover art very closely resembling the 1971 Greatest Hits album, and with "Shake Your Moneymaker" and "Love That Burns" added to the track listing.

 In 2004, when Fleetwood Mac's Blue Horizon era albums were remastered, Pious Bird was reconfigured to remove tracks from the previous two Mac albums and the Boyd tracks, which were replaced by archival recordings from the 1967 and 1968 period.

 Reception

-Reaction to the album has been highly positive.
+Reaction to The Pious Bird of Good Omen has been highly positive.
 It was described as "excellent" by the Rolling Stone Album Guide.
+Reviewing the 1981 reissue of the album, Record Business called it "a good buy for anyone who doesn't already own most of the tracks."
 TeamRock ranked the album in the "20 Greatest Blues Albums: 1967-70".